Bill Gates is the second wealthiest man on the planet with a net worth in excess of $90 billion.

 The company’s dividend has compounded by 17.6% per year over its last 10 fiscal years and should continue enjoying strong growth thanks to its low payout ratio and predictable business model.

-Walgreen’s stock has suffered in recent months as investors worried about the risk posed by Amazon.
+Walgreen’s stock has suffered in recent months as investors worried about the risks posed by Amazon and the shifting healthcare landscape.
 You can learn more at the link below.

 Read More: Our Analysis of Walgreens